Last updated: September 24, 2022

 |Grade:||Hard (experienced bushwalkers only)|

-If you’re feeling energetic and you have enough water, it’s a great idea to venture out further and see more of the Tahmoor Gorge/Canyon along the Bargo River.
+If you’re feeling energetic, are an experienced bushwalker, and have enough water, it’s recommended to venture out further and see more of the Tahmoor Gorge/Canyon along the Bargo River.

-The path follows the Bargo River that you will need to cross a couple of times.
-The scenery here is absolutely amazing and makes you feel like you’re going back in time as there are hardly any signs of civilisation.
+The path follows the Bargo River, which you will need to cross several times.
+The scenery here is fantastic and makes you feel like you’re far away from civilisation.

-The path along the creek is quite hard to follow which makes you feel even more grateful for the makeshift markers.
+The path along the creek is hard to follow, making you even more grateful for the makeshift markers.

 After a couple of hours, the lower track transitions into the upper track.
-This is perhaps the hardest part where you need to climb up the canyon with some very steep rock steps.
+This is perhaps the most challenging part, where you have to climb up the canyon with some very steep rock steps.